 - How would you like to make a difference and be a positive influence?

-Read through what you have written.
-What feeling does it give you?
-When you're happy, be creative and playful with the layout.
-The more visually appealing it is to you the more often you'll love to read it.
+When you're happy with your manifesto, be creative and playful with the layout.
+The more visually appealing it is to you, the more often you'll love to read it.
 Paint it.
 Draw it.
 Do what I did and make it on the computer.
 Then print it out.
 Laminate it or have it printed on canvas.
 Do whatever inspires you and puts a smile on your face.
 That's the outcome you want.

 And finally, this is for you.
-No-one else has to be impressed.
-Your manifesto doesn't have to make sense to anyone but you but it should put a smile on your lips, a skip in your step and hope in your heart.
+No-one else has to be impressed or even see it.
+Your manifesto doesn't have to make sense to anyone but you.
+But, it should light you up and put a smile on your lips, a skip in your step and hope in your heart.

-Now you have a manifesto to keep your focus.
-The next step could be to make sure you are being as influential as you could be.
+Now, you have a manifesto to keep your focus.
+The next step could be to make sure you are as influential as you could be.